AbelTogn/game/README.md

 ## Credits

-- This game was created by [Abel Tognoni] as a project for [School].
+- This game was created by Abel Tognoni, Marion Gueble and Romain Zanker as a project for School.
 - Sprites and graphics assets used in the game are sourced from [insert sources here].